ExtendRealityLtd/VRTK/README.md

 The Controller Events script deals with both touchpad touch and click events separately.

+There are two button axis on the controller:

+  * Touchpad touch position, which has an x and y value depending on where the touchpad is currently being touched.
+  * Trigger button, which has an x value depending on how much the trigger button is being depressed.

+There are two additional events emitted when either the Touchpad axis or the Trigger axis change their value which can be used to determine the change in either of the axis for finer control such as using the Touchpad to move a character, or knowing the pressure that the trigger is being pressed.

+The Touchpad Axis is reported via the `TouchpadAxis` payload variable which is updated on any Controller Event.

+The Trigger Axis is reported via the `buttonPressure` payload variable which is updated on any Controller Event.
+Any other button press will report a button pressure of 1 or 0 as all other buttons are digital (they are either clicked or not clicked) but because the Trigger is analog it will report a varying button pressure.

+The amount of fidelity in the changes on the axis can be determined by the `axisFidelity` parameter on the script, which is defaulted to 1.
+Any number higher than 2 will probably give too sensitive results.

-The event payload that is emitted is:
+The event payload that is emitted contains:

-  * **ControllerIndex:** The index of the controller that was used
+  * **controllerIndex:** The index of the controller that was used.
+  * **buttonPressure:** A float between 0f and 1f of the amount of. pressure being applied to the button pressed.
-  * **TouchpadAxis:** A Vector2 of the position the touchpad is touched at
+  * **touchpadAxis:** A Vector2 of the position the touchpad is touched at.

 There are also common action aliases that are emitted when controller buttons are pressed.
 These action aliases can be mapped to a